 Center for the Pacific Asian Family (CPAF) was founded to help address domestic violence and sexual assault in the Asian and Pacific Islander communities.

-Our mission is to build healthy and safe communities by addressing the root causes and the consequences of family violence and violence against women.
+Our mission is to build healthy and safe communities by addressing the root causes and consequences of family violence and violence against women.
+CPAF is committed to meeting the specific cultural and language needs of Asian and Pacific Islander women and their families.

 Our vision is of an Asian and Pacific Islander community that embraces healthy relationships and works in partnership with other communities to eradicate all forms of violence.